 We seek to safeguard our network and promote beauty through our statutory consultee role.
 Our approach is to seek early engagement, offering realistic, robust and viable solutions.
-As a result of this approach, on average, we object to 2.5% of consultations received, only objecting if there is an unresolved fundamental concern.
+As a result of this approach, we objected to 1% of the consultations reported above, only objecting where there was an unresolved fundamental concern.
 Our ongoing challenge is obtaining pre-application engagement.
 We understand how important it is for certainty in the planning process.
-Obtaining the specialist input from the Trust at an early stage of a development proposal is vital to avoiding delay in the process or unintended consequences.
+Obtaining the specialist input from the Trust at an early stage of a development proposal is vital to avoiding delay in the process or unintended consequences, and maximising the safety and benefits of waterside developments.
 Ultimately, if we are not asked to input decision makers and developers may be unaware of the potential impacts they may have.
-Failure to protect the structural integrity of the waterways can leave communities faced with the prospect of flooding through waterway breaches and CNI being put as risk.
+Failure to protect the structural integrity of the waterways can leave communities faced with the prospect of flooding through waterway breaches and CNI being put at risk.

-We believe that recognising and realising the benefits of waterways by integrating them with development in their vicinity can assist with the levelling up agenda.
+We believe that recognising and realising the benefits of waterways by integrating them with development in their vicinity can assist with the levelling up and regeneration agenda.
 Our waterways are on the doorstep of 9 million people and reach some of the most deprived communities within the UK.
-Over 60% of these communities experience some measure of deprivation and with high BAME concentration.
-Developments which embrace the waterways can unlock their many benefits helping deliver on the public health, Net Zero carbon, digital connectivity and social inclusion agendas whilst providing a platform to assist with addressing the bio-diversity crisis and for creating beautiful places for existing and emerging communities and supporting economic activity.
-Parts of our network saw a significant uplift in the number of people using our towpaths for health and wellbeing purposes during the Covid 19 Pandemic lockdowns, demonstrating the value of this type of accessible and free to use asset for local communities.
+Over 60% of these communities experience some measure of deprivation and/or have high BAME concentrations.
+Developments which embrace the waterways can unlock their many benefits helping deliver on the public health, net zero carbon, digital connectivity and social inclusion agendas whilst providing a platform to assist with addressing the biodiversity crisis and for creating beautiful places for existing and emerging communities and supporting economic activity.